apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/spark_stop_confirm.png" alt="Spark stop confirm" width="400">
 </p>

-After you confirm your intent to Apache Spark cluster - the status changes to "Stopping" and soon becomes "Stopped".
+After you confirm your intent to stop Apache Spark cluster - the status changes to "Stopping" and soon becomes "Stopped".

 ------------------
 ## Terminate Computational resource <a name="computational_terminate"></a>